Lockier Burges (politician)

 Lockier Clere Burges (c.
 1814–31 July 1886) was an early settler in colonial Western Australia who became a leading pastoralist in the colony, and a Member of the Western Australian Legislative Council.

-Lockier Burges was born at Fethard in Tipperary, Ireland around 1814.
+Lockier Burges was born at Fethard, County Tipperary, Ireland around 1814.
 In 1829, he emigrated to Western Australia with his two brothers William Burges and Samuel Evans Burges.
 The three brothers sailed for the Swan River Colony on board the Warrior, arriving in March 1830.
 The brothers settled on 300 acres of virgin land at the junction of Ellen Brook and the Swan River at Upper Swan until 1837, before taking up 5600 acres of land at York.
 They named their new selection Tipperary in honour of their birthplace.
 In 1849, Lockier and William Burges moved to the Champion Bay area, leaving Samuel at Tipperary.
 Initially Lockier was Superintendent of the Geraldine lead mine.
 In 1851 Lockier Burges selected the homestead site for Irwin House on the Irwin River about 18 km inland from the modern site of Dongara.
 Burges, in partnership with Edward Hamersley, Samuel Pole Phillips and Bartholomew Urban Vigors, making up the pastoral group called The Cattle Company, were granted grazing leases over 60000 acres of land along the Irwin River and Greenough Flats, securing for the company a virtual monopoly of land in the area.